gugacavalieri/current-planetary-positions/readme.txt

 = 2.1 =
 * New - Renamed the plugin stylesheet style.css to cpp.css.
-* Tweak - Updated swetest to accomodate web servers that cannot read files compiled with GLibc 2.7+.
+* Tweak - Updated swetest to accommodate web servers that cannot read files compiled with GLibc 2.7+.

 = 2.0 =
 * New - Added North Node (true Node) to the widget.